Personal safety escorts

 A Response Officer will come to your campus location to pick up found property or to initiate a report of lost items.
 Dial 314-362-4357.
 Inquiries about lost property may be made by calling 314-362-4357.
 Unclaimed property will be held for 60 days before disposal.

-Protective Services provides prevention literature, cable locks for computers and portable equipment, vehicle locking devices, security surveys of offices and labs, prevention posters and in-service training for School of Medicine personnel.
-To request prevention information or assistance dial 314-362-0381.
+Protective Services provides crime prevention literature, cable locks for computers and portable equipment, vehicle locking devices, security surveys of offices and labs, prevention posters, and in-service training for School of Medicine personnel.
+To request prevention information or assistance, dial 314-362-0381.

-Jump starts and key extrication services for vehicles with manual locks only, are provided by officers operating marked mobile units.
+Jump starts and key extrication services, for vehicles with manual locks only, are provided by officers operating marked mobile units.
 Services are provided free of charge for people using School of Medicine parking facilities or campus personnel using on-street parking within campus boundaries.
-For vehicles with electric locks, Protective Services will assist the owner in contacting a local locksmith of the owners choice.
-Outside locksmith service is at the expense of the vehicle’s owner.
-No mechanical work, changing or repair of flat tires or emergency fuel is provided by Protective Services.
+For vehicles with electric locks, Protective Services will assist the owner in contacting a local locksmith of the owner’s choice.
+Outside locksmith service is at the expense of the vehicle owner.
+No mechanical work, changing or repair of flat tires, or emergency fuel is provided by Protective Services.
 To request motorist assistance, dial 314-362-4357.